Reviews You Can Rely On

 Credit: Jenna Ammerman

-The button to release the battery is quite easy to press and it doesn't require excessive force when installing or removing the battery, but we did find that this drill is a little bit on the hefty side for these products, weighing in at a little more than 3.5 lbs.
+The button to release the battery is quite easy to press and it doesn't require excessive force when installing or removing the battery, but we did find that this drill is on the hefty side for these products, weighing in at a little more than 3.5 lbs.

 Value